How Often Do I Have to Run to Lose Weight? Plus: 6 Helpful Training Tips

 Do you want to lose weight?
 Then give running a try!
 But the question is, what’s the best way to go about achieving optimal weight loss?
-Running expert Sascha has several great tips for maximizing your training.
+Running expert Sascha has several great tips for maximizing your training so you’ll actually see results if you’re running to lose weight.

 How to get started